Watch Stephen Fishwick Make Art Come Alive in His Incredible Paintings

 And I would sit down and I would spend four or five hours just copying those Norman Rockwell paintings.
 Just drawing them.
 I don’t know if anyone’s done more Norman Rockwell’s than me other than him.
 But he was definitely one of my biggest influences.
 Him and Salvador Dali.

-To collect the artwork of Stephen Fishwick, contact our gallery consultants at (800) 521-9654 ext.
+To collect the artwork of Stephen Fishwick, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com.